Bricktech2000/Atto-8/cemu/README.md

 The minimal emulator loads a memory image file from `argv[1]` which must be exactly `0x100` bytes in size.
 Emulation is performed at the instruction level; that is, the emulator is built to test binaries, not to mirror the hardware.
 The minimal emulator partly adheres to the Atto-8 microcomputer specification as defined in [/spec/microcomputer.md](../spec/microcomputer.md).

-The minimal emulator dies upon encountering an illegal opcode or the unofficial instruction `0xBB`, reserved for debug requests.
+The minimal emulator dies upon encountering an illegal opcode or a debug request, represented by unofficial opcode `0xBB`.

 For best results, run with `stty -icanon -echo -nl` to disable terminal input buffering and echoing.